 Undergraduate Student Success and the First-Generation Experience at UMass

 Our unit offers programming, services, and resources designed to cultivate academic and co-curricular success.
 Support for first-generation students is a shared mission across our campus and we collaborate extensively with the academic colleges and departments as well as Student Affairs & Campus Life.
-We continue to grow and improve our initiatives, consulting with students on campus and utilizing success data to drive meaningful, planful action.
+We continue to grow and improve our initiatives, collaborating with students on campus and utilizing success data to drive meaningful, planful action.

 Additionally, we are glad to share that UMass Amherst has recently been designated as a First-gen Forward institution by NASPA's Center for First-Generation Student Success.
 We are grateful for the many students, staff, and faculty who have lead, coordinated, and facilitated the initiatives that have earned us this recognition.

 Want to learn more about the nationwide movement to support first-generation college student success?
 Here are some helpful resources: